Picture courtesy of Cleveland State University special collections.

 January 11, 2017

-with contributions by Dan S., Ed, Bernie Z. and Greg
+With contributions by Vern E., Jordan S., Dan S., Ed, Bernie Z. and Greg and Mark Johnson.

 The Marshall Ford sign stood along 6200 Mayfield Road in Cleveland Heights, Ohio for decades.
 The dealership opened in 1932.
 The original owner was Sam Marshall.